sourcegraph/about/company/careers.md

 - [Executive Business Administrator](../handbook/ceo/executive_business_administrator_role.md)

-## Apply

-Apply by following the directions in the job description.

-If you're interested in Sourcegraph but aren't yet ready to apply, we are still happy to connect and answer any questions that you might have: [DM us on Twitter](https://twitter.com/srcgraph) or email hiring@sourcegraph.com.

 ## Our team

 Our team consists of talented, collaborative, driven individuals who are attracted to the massive problem we are tackling.
 We work in an open environment that treats people in a first-class manner and provides them with ownership, responsibility, and autonomy.
 See the [Sourcegraph handbook](https://about.sourcegraph.com/handbook) for more about what it's like to work at Sourcegraph.